CRM Design: 7 Best Practices

 Results

 Our biggest achievement is turning a manual service into a streamlined web app that enabled Ravel's sustainable growth.
-Another thing we did was designing a website to help attract new clients and convert them.
-In short, our design enabled Ravel to enter the market in full swing.
+Another thing we did was design a website to help attract new clients and convert them.
+In short, our CRM design enabled Ravel to enter the SaaS market in full swing.

 What we did